fborghesi/cicd/README.md

 Credentials will let your pipelines interact with other services.

 #### Nexus Credentials
+These credentials will be used to push images and pacakges to Nexus.

 * In the **Stores scoped to *Jenkins*** section, select Jenkins
 * Then click on **Global credentials (unrestricted)**